binance/binance-api-postman/README.md

 - Select the `Environments` tab on the left, choose an environment, and set your Api Key and Secret by changing the `Current Value` column (see screenshot); otherwise, Postman will upload your credentials into your personal Postman account.
 (The `Timestamp`, `Signature`, `Initial Value` fields can be left empty.
 Postman will fill in `Initial Value` with what you provide in `Current Value`.)
     <p align="center"><img src="assets/4.png" alt="Screenshot of Postman for Mac, showing where the user should fill in their API and secret keys."/></p>

 - Select your newly-added environment from the environment dropdown menu.
-On Mac, this is at top right, to the left of the5eye icon.
+On Mac, this is at top right, to the left of the eye icon.
     <p align="center"><img src="assets/5.png" alt="Screenshot of Postman for Mac, showing how imported environments can be selected from a dropdown ."/></p>

 ## Guide for using the Binance API with Postman